NVIDIA-RTX/NVIGI-Core/docs/Development.md

 * Size of a member (i.e. changing ``char buffer[128]`` to ``char buffer[256]``)
 * Using nested structures (i.e. struct B { A a}, any change in size for struct A breaks the expected offsets and/or alignment for struct B)

-Making these types of changes is acceptable **only when working on plugin's INTERNAL data structures and APIs** which are NOT shared across plugin boundaries.
+Making these types of changes is acceptable **only when working on the plugin's INTERNAL data structures and APIs** which are NOT shared across plugin boundaries.

 ## Implementing a Plugin